contraster-steve/katacoda-scenario/contrast-demo/webgoat-demo/step3.md

 3: Find the key elements you will need to populate In Organization Settings -> API.
 In the YAML file.
 You will need:

-a.
-Agent Username
+a: Agent Username
-b.
-Agent Service Key
+b: Agent Service Key
-c.
-API Key
+c: API Key

 4: Populate the contrast_security.yaml file with these values.
 You can use the KataKoda Editor in the top right portion of this screen to modify the file.

-a.
-Replace WebGoat_Student## with your student number for example if your student 10 your application name will be "WebGoat_Student10".
+a: Replace WebGoat_Student## with your student number for example if your student 10 your application name will be "WebGoat_Student10".
-b.
-Also update the standalone_app_name field as this will ensure route coverage is applied to the java application.
+b: Also update the standalone_app_name field as this will ensure route coverage is applied to the java application.